m-ashry-eg/SAA-C03/README.md

 # ⭐ Aws Certified Solutions Architect Quiz

-This repository contains a collection of quizzes to help you prepare for the AWS Certified Solutions Architect - Associate exam Resources
+This repository contains a collection of quizzes to help you prepare for the AWS Certified Solutions Architect - Associate exam Resources - [click here to open](https://gabrielflores8227.github.io/SAA-C03-Quiz/)

 ## ⚡ How to Use

-Access the [website](https://gabrielflores8227.github.io/SAA-C02-Quiz/) online by going to its URL or download the repository and open the index.html file
+Access the [website](https://gabrielflores8227.github.io/SAA-C03-Quiz/) online by going to its URL or download the repository and open the index.html file

 ## 👏🏼 Credits